 The “crash and smash” is a burglar’s favorite way to break into your home.
 Here’s how it works:

 - The intruder “crashes” through your entry door – the one that you normally enter through and the one near your alarm security keypad.

 - Unfortunately, your alarm system cannot tell the difference between your unlocking the door and a burglar breaking in.
 So, as always, your system gives you a set period (usually 30-60 seconds) to key in your code and deactivate the alarm.

 - During those 30-60 seconds, your home intruder locates the alarm panel and “smashes” it.
 Your alarm hardware is in tatters and it is no longer hard-wired into your phone line.
 It has not had time to notify the alarm company or police of the break-in.
 The burglar can now rob you in peace.

-How can I prevent a burglar from crashing & smashing my system?
+How can I prevent crash & smash to my security system?